 A UNIQUE PROJECT WITH AN EVEN MORE UNIQUE BACKSTORY

-Jamie Roberts, facing the hardships of navigating a business during the Age of COVID-19, unlocked a never-before seen treasure trove of original early 1970s Black and White India Ink drawings, sprung from the once steady hand of recent Stage 2 colon cancer survivor Charles Ecker.
-From the first drawing, “Uni,” she has gone on to create a color-dripped collection of “Distinctly Dazzling Doodles.”
-The color palettes she works with pay homage to the era in which they were first created, a period when the Pop and Psychedelic art movements influenced the culture of the time.
+Millennial Jamie Roberts, facing the hardships of navigating a business during the Age of COVID-19, unlocked, by chance, a never-before-seen treasure trove of original 1970s Black and White India ink drawings, sprung from the once-steady hand of colon cancer and two stoke survivor Charles Ecker.
+From the first drawings, in the “Uni” series, she has gone on to create a color-dripped collection of “Distinctly Dazzling Doodles” that quickly notched an international Academia Arts Foundation blue ribbon right out of the gate.

 COMMON INTERESTS, DIVERGENT PATHS

-Roberts’ senior year of high school in the Cheyenne, Wyoming area found her in a painting class, and she soon began studying creative advertising at the University of Colorado, Boulder, where she received, in addition to her degree, a certificate in digital media that covered subjects such as 3D animation and web design.
-Those skills were carried into her early career, first in advertising and then as an entrepreneur assisting in the operations of both a family-owned outdoor adventure park in Costa Rica and aviation company in Colorado.
+Robert’s senior year of high school in the Cheyenne, Wyoming area found her in a painting class, and she soon began studying creative advertising at the University of Colorado, Boulder, where she received, in addition to her degree, a certificate in digital media that covered subjects such as 3D animation and web design.
+Those skills were carried into her early career, first in advertising and then as an entrepreneur in the operations of both a family-owned adventure park in Costa Rica and an aviation company in Colorado.

 Now, 50 years in the making, a new chapter unfolds for Ecker and Roberts, under the collaborative (search engine friendly) name EckerRobertsArt.